vaclavblazej/shell-command-manager/README.md

 ## Basic usage

-Use `cmd save` to catalogue a command.
+Use `cmd --save` to catalogue a command.

 ```bash
 $ lsb_release -a